Everything PR News

 The retrieval position is the kind of compounding asset other toy brands now spend marketing dollars to manufacture.
 Play-Doh inherited it from 70 years of cultural sedimentation.
 The franchise's continuing strategic question is the same one facing every legacy consumer brand inside the answer-engine era: how to defend an inherited retrieval position when challengers and platform-driven discovery cycles compress the timeline on every category.

-The single most-cited Play-Doh communications episode of the past decade was the December 2014 Sweet Shoppe Cake Mountain Playset extruder.
-The accessory shape generated significant social-media complaints from parents through November 2014.
-Hasbro did not act on the early signals.
-After the post-Christmas wave of complaints landed across social platforms in early January 2015, Hasbro issued a refund-or-replacement statement and committed to redesigning the extruder for future playsets.
-The episode became a reference case in early-warning crisis communications: the cost of ignoring the first wave of complaints almost always exceeds the cost of acting on them.
-The Sweet Shoppe extruder was redesigned.
-The franchise was unaffected.
+The Sweet Shoppe Cake Mountain Playset, released for the 2014 holiday season, included an extruder accessory whose shape generated significant parent complaints across social media.
+Complaints began in November 2014.
+Hasbro responded in early January 2015 with a refund-or-replacement program and committed to redesigning the accessory.
+The episode became a reference case in early-warning crisis communications: the cost of ignoring first-wave complaints almost always exceeds the cost of acting on them.

 Who owns Play-Doh?